Reconstructing and resampling: a guide to utilising posterior samples from gravitational wave observations: Examples

 \section{Examples}

 In this Section, we will provide several simple examples of the use of resampling.
 We begin with a simple toy model that investigates the sampling approaches discussed in \cref{sec:resampling}, then move on to demonstrations from gravitational-wave astronomy.
+Details of how to reproduce these examples can be found in the data release \citep{data_release}.